mjhihi/Deep_Learning_Challenge/Report.md

 ###### Model 2 from AlphabetSoupCharity_accBelow75.ipynb

-- screenshots of 2 cols dropped, model with more neural networks, acc
+- screenshots of 2 cols dropped, model with more neural networks, acc What variable(s) are the target(s) for your model?
+  What variable(s) are the features for your model?
+  What variable(s) should be removed from the input data because they are neither targets nor features?
+  Compiling, Training, and Evaluating the Model

+How many neurons, layers, and activation functions did you select for your neural network model, and why?
+Were you able to achieve the target model performance?
+What steps did you take in your attempts to increase model performance?

 ###### Model 3 from AlphabetSoupCharity_Optimization.ipynb

-- screenshots of 1 col dropped, model with neural networks, acc
+- screenshots of 1 col dropped, model with neural networks, acc What variable(s) are the target(s) for your model?
+  What variable(s) are the features for your model?
+  What variable(s) should be removed from the input data because they are neither targets nor features?
+  Compiling, Training, and Evaluating the Model

+How many neurons, layers, and activation functions did you select for your neural network model, and why?
+Were you able to achieve the target model performance?
+What steps did you take in your attempts to increase model performance?

 #### Conclusion